(sip roe flox' a sin)

 HOW should this medicine be used?

-You should begin feeling better during the first few days of your treatment with ciprofloxacin injection.
-If your symptoms do not improve, or if they get worse, call your doctor.
+You should begin to feel better during the first few days of treatment of out ear infections with ciprofloxacin otic.
+If your symptoms do not improve after one week or get worse, call your doctor.
+Also, call your doctor if you have ear pain, continuous ear discharge, or fever following use during ear tube surgery.

-Use ciprofloxacin injection until you finish the prescription, even if you feel better.
-Do not stop using ciprofloxacin injection without talking to your doctor unless you experience certain serious side effects listed in the IMPORTANT WARNING or SIDE EFFECTS sections.
-If you stop using ciprofloxacin injection too soon or if you skip doses, your infection may not be completely treated and the bacteria may become resistant to antibiotics.
+Ciprofloxacin otic (Cetrexal) ear drops come in single-use containers (small bottles to be used for one dose).
+Use the liquid from the container immediately after opening, and throw away the container when you are finished.
+Use ciprofloxacin otic ear drops until you finish the prescription, even if you feel better.
+If you stop using ciprofloxacin otic too soon or skip doses, your infection may not be completely treated and the bacteria may become resistant to antibiotics.

 Are there OTHER USES for this medicine?